ronilaukkarinen/md-wysiwyg-editor/README.md

 ### [➡ Launch with blank new file](ttps://alyw234237.github.io/md-wysiwyg-editor/)

-Click the markdown button in the toolbar for markdown modes.
+Click the markdown button in the toolbar for markdown modes (full-width and split-screen).

 ### Requirements